briangerard/bash_class/xargs.examples.md

     * find /my/logs -mtime +30 -a -type f -print0 | xargs -0 /bin/rm
         * Ensures that find(1) separates its results with NULLs, and that xargs(1) looks for a NULL to delimit its incoming arguments.
+        * Added safety if you might run into files with spaces in their names.